sporadic-labs/tile-extruder/README.md

 ## Changelog

+* 2.1.0
+  * Update all deps to latest.
+  * If output path is not specified in CLI arguments, defaults to the original filename + "_extruded".
+Thanks [@Naxos84](https://github.com/Naxos84)!
 * 2.0.6
   * Update all deps to latest.
   * Fix for #10: convert bin/tile-extruder to LF to allow it to work under yarn on unix.
 Thanks [@carystanley](https://github.com/carystanley)!